marketing mix

 Some of our best ideas and biggest problems can turn into great products for customers.
 But, not every great product succeeds.
-In fact, the majority of new products launched within a year fail.
-Why is that?
+In fact, up to 40% of new products fail.
+So what makes the difference?

 What are the 4 Ps of marketing?

-The 4 Ps of marketing are often used synonymously with marketing mix but should be thought of as the ingredients to include in your recipe or personal comprehensive mix, where you decide what, when, and how much goes into your business.
+The 4 Ps of marketing are the core factors involved in marketing your product.
+The 4 Ps of marketing are often used synonymously with marketing mix but should be thought of as the ingredients to include in your recipe or personal marketing mix, where you decide what, when, and how much goes into your business.
 Your mix will vary depending on your product, industry, and the stage you are in, such as launch or iteration.

 The original 4 Ps are:

-The 4 Ps have become 8 Ps in recent years in response to changes within the marketing industry, especially the Internet.
+The 4 Ps have become 8 Ps of marketing in recent years in response to changes within the marketing industry, especially the Internet.
 The extended list of Ps proposes additional elements to consider for better results in a successful marketing strategy.
-The 8 Ps include the first four but add:
+The 8 Ps of marketing include the first four but add:

 Product